 The voucher is valid for three months for air source heat pumps, and six months for ground source heat pump systems.
 You must complete the project during this time period.
 After the installation your installer will redeem the voucher through Ofgem and receive the funding for the heat pump directly.

+The government has put a total of almost 2 billion pounds behind the scheme.
 The grants are given on a first come, first served basis, depending on which homeowners have registered their interest with a heat pump installer.
 You can find out more information about the scheme, as well as the exhaustive criteria for eligibility on the UK Government website.

 The Energy Company Obligation